-Reading: In addition to being writing intensive, ENGL1B is also a reading course.
+Reading: In addition to being writing intensive, ENGL 1B is also a reading course.
 You will read a variety of literary, rhetorical, and professional works of the human intellect and imagination.
 Secondary materials will be read to help situate the historical and cultural contexts in which the primary texts were created.
-Readings will also include useful models of writing for academic, general, and specific audiences.
+All the readings serve as useful models of writing for academic, general, and specific audiences.

 Critical Thinking: In addition to focusing on how to write arguments, the course also teaches you how to analyze and evaluate texts critically.
-More specifically, you will practice evaluating arguments for purpose, audience, rhetorical strategies, conclusions; evaluating ideas by contextualizing your assumptions and values (historical, cultural, socio-economic, political); and evaluating your own understanding of ideas by identifying your own interpretive lens.
+More specifically, you will practice evaluating arguments for purpose, audience, rhetorical strategies, conclusions; evaluating ideas by contextualizing your assumptions and values (historical, cultural, socio-economic, political); and evaluating your own understanding of ideas by identifying your own interpretative lens.